tinijs/tinijs/apps/tinijs.dev/content/framework-posts/206 - states/index.md

       // do something with the new value
     });
   }
-  // NOTE: remember to unsubscribe when the component is destroyed onDestroy() {
+  // NOTE: remember to unsubscribe when the element is destroyed onDestroy() {
     this.unsubscribeFoo();
   }